CortexFoundation/tech-doc/ai-dapps.md

  AI DApp development is similar to DApp development on Ethereum.
 It requires an understanding of Solidity programming language, web3.js, and JSON-RPC API.
 Below is a list of links to get you started:

   - [Solidity Docs](https://solidity.readthedocs.org/en/latest/) - Solidity is the Smart Contract language developed by Ethereum, which compiles to CVM (Cortex Virtual Machine) opcodes.
-  - [Cortex-Remix]() -  a browser-based compiler and IDE using programming language Solidity.
+  - [Cortex-Remix](https://cerebro.cortexlabs.ai/remix) -  a browser-based compiler and IDE using programming language Solidity.
-  - [Web3 JavaScript API](https://github.com/ethereum/wiki/wiki/JavaScript-API) - This is the main JavaScript SDK to use when you want to interact with an Ethereum node.
+  - [Web3 JavaScript API](https://web3js.readthedocs.io/en/1.0/) - This is the main JavaScript SDK to use when you want to interact with an Ethereum node.
 - [JSON RPC API](https://github.com/ethereum/wiki/wiki/JSON-RPC) - This is the low-level JSON RPC 2.0 interface to interface with a node.
-This API is used by the [Web3 JavaScript API](https://github.com/ethereum/wiki/wiki/JavaScript-API).

 ## AI DApp Examples

-####Defi
+####DeFi
 For example, a decentralized lending app can run an AI algorithm to determine your interest rate based on your personal credit history.
 The AI used to analyze your credit score is not a black box, but instead, every step of the AI inference is transparent to prevent discrimination and ensure fairness.

 ####Gaming